w3c/w3c-website-redesign-documentation/_posts/2021-06-11-weeknotes-11-june.md

 ## Navigation signed off

-After a lot of iteration the W3C approved the [navigation](https://w3c-dev.studio24.dev/navigation-v4/index.html).
+After a lot of iteration W3C approved version 4 of the [navigation](https://w3c-dev.studio24.dev/navigation-v4/index.html).
 This underwent a large number of variations until we've settled on what we hope is a simple, usable and accessible navigation.

 You can read about how the navigation evolved and some of the accessibility and usability considerations in Nicola's post on [building the navigation](/posts/building-the-main-navigation/).